User37som/libbitcoin/bx-hd-new.md

 -c [--config]        The path to the configuration settings file.
 -h [--help]          Get a description and instructions for this command.
+-v [--version]       The desired HD private key version, defaults to
+                     76066276.

 Arguments (positional):